o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/get-started/editor-interface.md

    + Change the Script Canvas Editor view.

 1. Use the tabs to switch between scripts.

+1. In the **Graph Outliner**, you can select the nodes on the graph with a click and jump between them with double-click.

 1. In the **Node Palette**, you can search for nodes.